christoofar/safexz/DEVLOG.md

 Looks like I have a bug somewhere in my stream mechanism.
 I'll need to make sure the input bytes are all getting into the encoder and that I am not prematurely closing out of the encoding cycle.

-- All least the memory leak checks are passing.
+- At least the memory leak checks are passing.